archon

 3. verifying the new version is a valid DID document (schema validation).

-If invalid, the update is ignored, otherwise it is applied to the previous document in sequence up to the specified resolution time (if specified) or to the end of the sequence (if no resolution time is specified).
+If invalid, resolution fails with an error; otherwise the update is applied to the previous document in sequence up to the specified resolution time (if specified) or to the end of the sequence (if no resolution time is specified).
 The resulting DID document is returned to the requestor.

 In pseudo-code: